peejster/Rover/README.md

 # Maker-Projects
-This repository houses the source code for my projects.
+This repository contains the source code for my projects.